magneto3572/Magotp/Readme.md

 1. Return the string when the all the box is filled

+## Font Size :-

+1. fontSize = 10 // Pass Int as per your requirement

-## OTP composable Type :-
+## Cursor Color :-

-1. otpComposableType = ComposableType.TYPE_FOUR // When you want otp composable with four boxes
-2. otpComposableType = ComposableType.TYPE_SIX // When you want otp composable with six boxes
+1. Cursor Color :- Pass Color as per your requirement